How to Disable WordPress Auto Formatting in Shortcodes (4 Proven Solutions)

 Since shortcodes are processed at priority 11, this ensures wpautop() runs after your shortcodes are already rendered.
 Understanding WordPress hooks and filters is essential for this approach.

-3. Document your approach: Make it clear to any other developers how you intend for your shortcodes to handle formatting.
+Document your approach: Make it clear to other developers (or future you) how your shortcodes handle formatting.

-4. Consider nested shortcodes: If your shortcode allows nested shortcodes, make sure to use do_shortcode() on the content.
+Handle nested shortcodes: If your shortcode allows nested shortcodes, make sure to use

-Here's a complete example that handles formatting properly:
+Here's a complete example that handles formatting properly and follows WordPress security best practices:

 function gallery_shortcode($atts, $content = null) {